 The China–Pakistan Economic Corridor (CPEC) is considered a flagship and pilot project of the Belt and Road Initiative (BRI).
 Pakistan and China signed an MoU on CPEC in July 2013, before the unveiling of the BRI.
 When China’s State Council released the BRI Action Plan in March 2015, CPEC was included as one of the six economic corridors envisioned.
 Although work had already started following the signature of the MoU in 2013, CPEC was formally launched during Xi Jinping’s state visit to Pakistan in April 2015.
 On that occasion, a total financial cost of 46 billion USD based on an estimate of projects then under discussion was circulated, which was later raised to 62 billion USD.
 While media reports continue to cite this figure when referring to CPEC, it is not accurate because projects to be included in CPEC keep changing as well as the costs of individual projects.
 Pakistan and China signed a further MoU on BRI cooperation during the first Belt and Road Forum for International Cooperation in 2017.

-A Joint Cooperation Committee (JCC) was set up in 2013 to steer the development of CPEC, which in turn delegated work to nine Joint Working Groups focussing respectively on planning, energy, transport infrastructure, Gwadar, industrial parks/special economic zones, security, international cooperation and coordination, social and economic development, and agriculture.
+A Joint Cooperation Committee (JCC) was set up in 2013 to steer the development of CPEC, which in turn delegated work to ten Joint Working Groups focussing respectively on planning, energy, transport infrastructure, Gwadar, industrial parks/special economic zones, security, international cooperation and coordination, social and economic development, agriculture, and technology.
 By November 2019, the JCC had held nine meetings.
 As of February 2021, 17 projects worth 13 billion USD have been completed while another 21 projects with an estimated cost of 12 billion USD are in the process of implementation.
 The official CPEC website lists at least 67 projects.

 During the Pakistan Muslim League (Nawaz) (PML-N) government (2013–18), CPEC-related investment was primarily focussed on the energy sector to address Pakistan’s pressing energy shortage.
 The combined power generation capacity of the 17 priority energy projects (scheduled for completion by 2020) amounts to 11,108 MW.
 As the Pakistan Movement for Justice (PTI) party came into power in 2018, the new government has sought to shift the emphasis toward micro-level socio-economic development rather than top-down infrastructure.
 While efforts have been made to promote industrial cooperation in the form of special economic zones and agricultural development, progress appears to be slow compared to the big push into energy investment that marked the previous period.
 In an attempt to centralise decision-making and accelerate the implementation of CPEC, in 2019 the PTI government established a new CPEC Authority and appointed a retired lieutenant general as its chairman.
 This is widely read as the military putting its weight behind CPEC to overcome the fragmentation in the civilian government.
+After nearly two years of existence by temporary ordinances, the CPEC Authority finally obtained a permanent legal status through a legislation passed by the Pakistani Senate in May 2021.

 Trade: Pakistan and China signed their first trade agreement in January 1963.
 Border trade started in 1967.
 To promote economic exchanges, both countries formed Joint Committees on economic, trade, science and technology cooperation in October 1982.
 The first bilateral Free Trade Agreement (FTA) on goods was signed in 2006, with an additional agreement on services trade signed in 2009.
 The FTA was upgraded in 2019, with provisions that would gradually increase the proportion of tariff-free products between China and Pakistan from 35% to 75%.
 World Bank’s data shows that, as of 2018, China was Pakistan’s second largest export market, a distant second after the United States, but its top source of import.
 The bilateral trade was highly imbalanced, with China’s export to Pakistan eight times as much as what Pakistan exported to China.
 Chinese export to Pakistan grew 15-fold between 2003 and 2018, mostly driven by the export of capital goods and machinery and electronic projects, reflecting the fact that Pakistan is one of China’s largest overseas construction and engineering contracting markets.
 In comparison, Pakistani exports to China grew seven-fold during the same period, with top export categories being intermediate goods and textile and clothing.